meizabel/documentation/prior_art.md

 When creating an Event Sourcing application, you need to write classes for commands, events, command handlers, aggregates, aggregate repository, DTOs etc.
 And if your organization wants an application on, let's say a couple of mobile platforms, you would have to add a lot of work to deliver data to each client application.
-So you need to make your code work on another platform by writing it in another language *manually*, or translate it using tools like [J2ObjC](http://j2objc.org/), or resort to using just Json in client apps.
+So you need to make your code work on another platform by writing it in another language *manually*, or translate it using tools like [J2ObjC](http://j2objc.org/), or resort to using just Json in the client apps.

 Using [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) for formulating business domain allows us to make this language [ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html) not only in human interaction, but in communication of computing devices too.